n1ru4l/envelop/README.md

 Feel free to open issues and pull requests.
 We're always welcome support from the community.

-For a contribution guide specific to this project, please refer to: http://graphql-code-generator.com/docs/custom-codegen/contributing

 ### Code of Conduct

-Help us keep GraphQL Codegenerator open and inclusive.
-Please read and follow our [Code of Conduct](https://github.com/the-guild-org/Stack/blob/master/CODE_OF_CONDUCT.md) as adopted from [Contributor Covenant](https://www.contributor-covenant.org/)
+Help us keep Envelop open and inclusive.
+Please read and follow our [ of Conduct](https://github.com/the-guild-org/Stack/blob/master/CODE_OF_CONDUCT.md) as adopted from [Contributor Covenant](https://www.contributor-covenant.org/)

 ### License